 Meeting both of these requirements is crucial to staying on track in the education program, especially for early and middle childhood majors.
 Both ECED 2401 and MCED 2601 are the first of a series of three courses that meet only once per year.
 Failure to enter these courses at the appropriate time may cause a delay that would prevent the candidate from graduating in a timely manner.

-Praxis I (Pre-Professional Skills Test PPST) is required for admission to ECED 2401, MCED 2601, or EDUC 2681.
+Praxis® Core Academic Skills for Educators Tests are required for admission to ECED 2401, MCED 2601, or EDUC 2681.
 There are three parts to the PPST - reading, writing, and mathematics.
-Students need to achieve a passing score of 172 in mathematics and writing and 173 in reading.
+Students need to achieve a minimum passing score of 150 in mathematics, 162 in writing and 156 in reading.
 Candidates who fail to achieve a satisfactory score may receive remediation through various courses and/or support services.
 Contact your advisor or the CTE office for more information.
-Praxis I is typically given on campus in November, January, and April.
-Check the registration bulletin (available in the CTE office) for dates.
 There is a fee to take the test.
 The CTE office will help you complete the registration process.
-The Student Development Center administers the test.

-Teacher candidates can be waived from the Praxis I requirement with an ACT composite of 25 or higher.
+Teacher candidates can be waived from the Praxis® Core Academic Skills for Educators requirement with an ACT composite of 25 or higher.